DefNotIrf/dc-motor-ml-control/README.md

 ## Why Control a DC Motor?

-DC motors are everywhere — from industrial conveyor belts and robotic arms to electric vehicles and medical devices.
+DC motors are everywhere, from industrial conveyor belts and robotic arms to electric vehicles and medical devices.
 At their core, they convert electrical energy into mechanical rotation, and controlling that rotation precisely is critical.
 Too slow and a robotic arm misses its target.
 Too fast and a conveyor line damages products.
-In the real world, motors face unpredictable loads, voltage fluctuations, and mechanical wear — all of which throw off their speed.
+In the real world, motors face unpredictable loads, voltage fluctuations, and mechanical wear all of which throw off their speed.

 Speed control is therefore one of the most fundamental and practically important problems in engineering.
 Getting it right means better efficiency, longer hardware lifespan, and safer operation.